qplan-lang/qplan/docs/02-grammar.md

   - `desc`: human-readable description; if omitted, raw text after `step` may be used.
   - `type`: arbitrary tag (task/group/loop, etc.).
   - `onError`: `fail` (default) / `continue` / `retry=<N>` / `jump="<stepId>"`.
-- Adding `-> output` stores the step result in the ctx; otherwise, the last action result becomes the step result.
+- Step IDs must contain Unicode letters or ASCII underscores, start with a letter/underscore, and may include digits after the first character.
+- Step results are automatically stored under `ctx[runId][namespace]`, where `namespace` defaults to the step ID (override with `-> resultVar`).
+Other steps reuse them via `namespace.field`, and the engine also mirrors the same object under the original step ID so both names stay valid.
 - Steps can contain nested steps to form a sub-step tree.
+- Identifiers (module names, action outputs, variables, return keys, `set` targets, etc.) may include any Unicode letter/digit plus `_`, but they must start with a letter or underscore.

 ## 2.2 Return statement
 - Written inside a step block as `return key=expression ...`.
+- `=` is optional: `return gear accounts total=sum` (or `return gear, accounts, total=sum`) expands to `return gear=gear accounts=accounts total=sum`.
+Mixed forms are allowed.
+- Entries may be separated by spaces or commas.
-- Requires at least one `key=value` pair; multiple pairs are combined into an object result.
+- Requires at least one value; multiple entries are combined into an object result.
-- If omitted, the **final action result** in the step becomes the step result.
+- If omitted, the runtime still produces an object exposing every action output in the step, so later steps can reference `namespace.outputName`.
+The final action result is also stored internally.
+- Whatever value is produced becomes the payload stored at `ctx[runId][namespace]` (namespace = step ID unless overridden via `-> resultVar`).
+When overridden, the same payload is also placed under the step ID for convenience.

 ```
 return total=total average=avg
+return gear, accounts, total=sum   # shorthand
 ```

 ## 2.3 Action syntax